 This November, all Victorians are encouraged to continue the unbroken tradition of a minute’s silence to commemorate the service and sacrifice of Australians.

 - Take a minute to pause, reflect and remember.
-Attend in-person at the Second World War Memorial Forecourt, or join the live stream via the Shrine’s website, or from 10:30am, Friday 11 November.
+Attend in-person at the Second World War Memorial Forecourt, or join the live stream via the Shrine’s website, Facebook or YouTube from 10:30am, Friday 11 November.

 - Commemorate with your family through these at-home activities for kids.

 - Take a tour of the Shrine and learn about its history on one of the 11 days of remembrance in the lead up to this year’s Remembrance Day, tickets available here.

 - Honour the ongoing contribution of nurses on the frontline on Sunday 6 November at a dedicated Last Post Service and special spoken word performance.
 More info and bookings here.